Loading...

 Choose Whole Grains

-Drink plenty of water before and during your meal to help with digestion and reduce the temptation to overeat.
+Drink plenty of water before and during your meal, which can help you feel fuller and reduce the temptation to overeat.

 Mindful Eating

-Eat slowly and savor each bite to recognize when you’re satisfied, which can help prevent overeating.
+Eat slowly and savor each bite to help your body signal when it's full, reducing the likelihood of overeating.

-Engage in light physical activity, such as a walk, after your meal to help regulate your blood sugar levels.
+Engage in light physical activity, such as a walk, soon after your meal to help your body use up some of the glucose from the food.

 healthspan-mbl